YunchaoYang/LCsolutions_Cpp_Python/Cpp/extern_C.md

-When to use extern "c" in C++ files? extern c is only
+When to use extern "C" in C++ files? extern c is only

 - use C library in C++, (in declaration of C functions)